Menu

 print(result)

-The model walks through each step: figure out each field’s output, add them up, work out the revenue, then subtract costs.
-Each step can be checked.
-If the final number is wrong, you can trace exactly where the logic broke.
+The model lays out the work in stages: figure out each field’s harvest, total them up, compute the gross, and take away shipping costs.
+Each stage is easy to verify.
+If the final number is wrong, you can find exactly where the logic went off track.

-You don’t always need to spell the steps out.
-Sometimes just adding “Let’s think step by step” does the job.
-This is zero-shot chain-of-thought.
+You don’t always have to spell out each step.
+Sometimes just tacking on “Let’s think step by step” does the trick.
+That’s zero-shot chain-of-thought.

 simple = "What is 23 * 17 + 45 - 12 * 3?"